elander/trello-clone/README.md

 ## Database Structure

-This project uses SQLite for local development with Prisma as the ORM.
+This project uses SQLite for local development with Drizzle as the ORM.
 The database schema includes:

 - `Board`: Container for lists
 - `List`: Container for cards within a board